 If you’re anything like me, you only think of amazing gifts in short, occasional bursts of genius.
-Birthdays, holidays, and anniversaries are the worst—because if you have to think of the perfect present, you totally draw a blank.
-If you’re hard up for ideas of great gifts for travelers in your life, here are a few to get you started!
+Birthdays, holidays, and anniversaries are the worst because if you have to think of the perfect present, you totally draw a blank.
+If you’re searching for ideas of great gifts for the travelers in your life, here are a few to get you started!

 2: For the Budget Traveler

 The most valuable yet unexpected gift I can think of for your budget conscious friend is travel insurance.
-Offer to cover it for his next trip—often at less than $50 (or even less than $25) depending on where he’s going and for how long—and I guarantee he’ll be over the moon about it.
+Offer to cover it for their next trip—often at less than $50 (or even less than $25) depending on where they’re going and for how long, and it’ll be an unexpected but very welcome surprise.

 3: For the Volunteer Traveler